 1. Delight Your Customers

-The most fundamental way to decrease your churn rate is by keeping your customers happy.
-While you definitely want to avoid letting them down, you have to look for areas to go over and above your customer’s expectations and delight them.
+The most fundamental way to decrease your churn rate is to keep your customers happy.
+Easy, right?
+While you definitely want to avoid letting your customers down, you also have to look for opportunities to go above and beyond your customers’ expectations and delight them.

-Traditionally marketers have shied away from creating switching costs for fear of “imprisoning” their customers and creating a relationship based on forced commitment rather than genuine affection for the brand.
-To see the dangers of this kind of customer relationship you don’t have to look much further than the telecommunications industry where switching costs take the form of harsh financial penalties and a cancellation process that is challenging, to say the least.
+Traditionally, marketers have shied away from creating switching costs for fear of “imprisoning” their customers and creating a forced commitment rather than genuine affection for their brand.
+To see the dangers of a negative switching cost at work you don’t have to look much further than the telecommunications industry where switching costs take the form of harsh financial penalties.

-That being said, switching costs don’t have to feel like a prison!
-In fact, they can actually be positive elements of your brand that help build relationships with your customers.
-Features like personalized data can be switching costs that make a customer appreciate the product they currently use.
+But switching costs don’t have to feel like a prison!
+In fact, positive switching costs can actually be useful elements of your brand that help to build relationships with your customers.

 How to Learn From Your Churn

-They say that all good things must come to an end, and this idea extends to customer relationships.
-Churn is a natural part of doing business and there isn’t a brand on earth that boasts a 0% churn rate.
-However, by understanding your churn rate, delighting your customers, and creating switching costs, you can reduce the impact churn has on your business.
-So dig into the numbers, learn from your churn, and drive the kind of retention that takes a brand from good to great.
-You’ll be glad you did.
+They say that all good things must come to an end, and this idea sometimes extends to customer relationships.
+Churn is a natural part of doing business and there isn’t a brand on earth that can boast a 0% churn rate.
+However, by understanding your churn rate, delighting your customers, and creating positive switching costs, you can ultimately reduce the impact that customer churn has on your business.

 Editor’s Note: This post was originally published on February 16, 2018 and was updated for accuracy and comprehensiveness on October 8, 2021.